Frequently Asked Questions

 How much does it cost?

 Scholarships – Regardless of your financial situation, we encourage you to complete an application by the submission deadline.
 Applicants are considered for admission regardless of ability to pay.
-If you have been selected to attend and will need financial assistance, please contact the program coordinator to request a Scholarship Application.
+If you have been selected to attend and will need financial assistance, please visit our financial aid application page.
 The information you provide on your application will be cross-referenced with any possible scholarships available and you will be notified as soon as possible as to the outcome.

 What about housing and supervision?